x-y-z/linux-1gb-thp/Documentation/userspace-api/mseal.rst

    overwrite the existing mapping with another mapping.

-   mprotect and pkey_mprotect are blocked because they changes the protection bits (rwx) of the mapping.
+   mprotect and pkey_mprotect are blocked because they changes the protection bits (RWX) of the mapping.

-   Some destructive madvice behaviors (MADV_DONTNEED, MADV_FREE,
+   Some destructive madvise behaviors (MADV_DONTNEED, MADV_FREE,
    MADV_DONTNEED_LOCKED, MADV_FREE, MADV_DONTFORK, MADV_WIPEONFORK)
    for anonymous memory, when users don't have write permission to the memory.
 Those behaviors can alter region contents by discarding pages,